The sheltered bays and clean waters of the Marlborough Sounds make it a favoured environment for marine farming (aquaculture).

 Marine farming in Marlborough produces approximately 80% of all commercially grown seafood in New Zealand.
 On average 65,000 tonnes of mussels and about 6000 tonnes of salmon are harvested each year in Marlborough, together earning more than $300m in exports.

-Under the Resource Management Act it is Council’s job to monitor marine farming activities and their impact on the environment.
+Under the Resource Management Act it is Council’s job to monitor marine farming activities and their effects on the environment.

 The conditions in a farm’s resource consent state what can and can’t be done in the marine environment.
 For example, salmon farm consents regulate feeding levels, farm structures, and discharges to the seabed.
 Mussel farms have conditions including the farm boundaries and lighting conditions, which are regularly monitored by Council’s compliance team.